Those Who Muse: a new faith, a new religion

 IX - In order to keep up with its needs and to compensate for the slowness of evolution via natural selection humanity will need to integrate technology into its form.

-III – Due to inherent inequalities in wealth and opportunity between social groups one group will necessarily be more successful the other group(s).
+III – Due to inherent inequalities in wealth and opportunity between social groups, one group will necessarily be more successful than the others.

-V – The more successful group will use its greater access to advanced technologies, education, and medical science to further its own advantage thus modifying the terms of their existence at a greater rate than the other group(s).
+V – This group will use its increased access to these resources to further its own advantage, thus modifying the terms of their existence at a rate that is significantly faster than that of the other groups.

-VI – The more successful group will actively select to utilize advanced technology and advanced medical science to provide desirable traits and conditions to themselves and their offspring.
+VI – Actively selecting to utilize advanced technology and medical science, the more successful group will enhance desirable traits and conditions for themselves and their offspring.

 I – Overpopulation is the concept that there are more individuals in existence than a given system can support.